Nyepi – Balinese New Year

 Nyepi and the Balinese Calendar

 Nyepi Day, like almost all other Balinese religious festivals and holy days, is always determined according to the Balinese calendar (Caka or Saka).
-According to the Balinese calendar, there are 12 months (sasih) in a year (Balinese months).
-There is typically one new moon (dark moon or Tilem) and one full moon during a calendar month (sasih), totaling 35 days (Purnama).
+According to the Balinese calendar, there are 12 months (sasih) in a year.
+Each month typically includes one new moon (dark moon or Tilem) and one full moon, forming a 35-day cycle.

-Although the Hindu community of Bali celebrates Isakawarsa (the Balinese New Year) for a full six days in accordance with the Balinese calendar, the festival’s most important festivities occur on three different days.
-As a first step, on day two, after sundown, there are Ogoh-Ogoh parades.
-Second, on the third day, they observe Nyepi, the Day of Silence.
-Finally, Ngembak Geni is a time for communities to celebrate the beginning of a new year together.
+Although the Hindu community of Bali celebrates Isakawarsa (the Balinese New Year) for a full six days in accordance with the Balinese calendar, the most important festivities take place over three key days.